Akhil-Suresh/golearn/doc/GOPATH.md

 Before I answer all these questions, If you followed along with me in installation.
 I need you to type down this in terminal.

     go env

 This lists out go environment varialbles necessary for us.
-Among them there are a few you need to look into
+Among them there are few you need to look into

 * GOPATH
 * GOROOT